NotAShelf/nvf/.github/README.md

 any activity on the main branch, consider taking a look at the [list of branches] or the [list of open pull requests].
-You may also consider _testing_ those release branches to get access to new features ahead of time and better prepare to breaking changes.
+You may also consider _testing_ those release branches to get access to new features ahead of time and better prepare for breaking changes.

 **Q**: Will you support non-flake installations?